aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-filters-and-control.rst

 --------------------------

-    This option removes from the scan results, the files where nothing significant has been detected, like files which doesn't contain any licences, copyrights, emails or urls(if requested in the scan options), and isn't a package.
+    This option removes from the scan results, the files where nothing significant has been detected, like files which doesn't contain any licenses, copyrights, emails or urls(if requested in the scan options), and isn't a package.

     An example Scan::